volkanagun/SentencePartitioning/README.md

 # Other Languages

 There is no support for other languages but they can be implemented by applying custom tokenizer and a custom evaluation dataset.
+For the language support, the implementations of the target task must be specified in ExperimentSPL and SamplingExperiment.
+Currently, ner, pos, and sentiment are implemented.
+A checklist of necessary changes are given as follows.

 1. In order to support other languages first a frequent n-gram tokenizer must be implemented.
 The current tokenization is language independent but frequent n-grams are language dependent.
 The static vocabulary of an evaluation dataset must be constructed in selection stage.
 2. A large line by line sentence dataset of the target language must be specified by a path in SampleParams.
 This text dataset will be used as a primary input in selection.